 - R&D – The story of Xerox is a company’s dangerous bet on making photocopying work

-- Product – The story of Ford’s Edsel is about failure of overhyped products
+- Product – The story of Ford’s Edsel is about the failure of overhyped products

 - Communication – The story of GE is about illegal price fixation and intra-company communication